 3. "Coat of Many Colors"

 "My coat of many colors that my mama made for me/made only from rags but I wore it so proudly," Parton sings in this heart-wrenching story song about Parton's own upbringing as a poor girl in Tennessee.
 It's one of the best songs she's ever written and showcases the soul-baring lyrics that made her a country music icon.
+It's also inspired a pair of TV movies.

 2. "I Will Always Love You"